d-lowl/stochastic-gene-choice/README.md

 The following documentation describes all the components in the roughly logical order (more or less in the order parts of the project are to be executed).

-For the details on the methods and the project itself see the article [pending]()
+For the details on the methods and the project itself see the article: [Gene Families With Stochastic Exclusive Gene Choice Underlie Cell Adhesion in Mammalian Cells](https://doi.org/10.3389/fcell.2021.642212)

 # 3. Important notes
 ## 3.1.
 Nextflow caching and storage capacity